basho-labs/little_riak_book/en/03-developers.md

 With a Link in place, now it's time to walk it.
 Walking is like a normal request, but with the suffix of `/[bucket],[riaktag],[keep]`.
-In other words, the *bucket* a possble link points to, the value of a *riaktag*, and whether to *keep* the results of this phase (only useful when chaining link walks).
+In other words, the *bucket* a possible link points to, the value of a *riaktag*, and whether to *keep* the results of this phase (only useful when chaining link walks).
 Each of these values can be set to a wildcard _, meaning you don't care the value.